Category Archives: Excerpt

 “Ow!” a male voice said.

 I jerked my gaze toward the garden entryway with its high arch and fought a grin.
 My cousin, Tadeus, had only made it one step inside before two of my crunchertraps—one on each side of the stone path—began snapping at him.
-One had left a small cut on his hand from him not retreating quickly.
+One had left a small cut on his hand because he had not retreated quickly.
 They could extend their stalks just enough to reach the entrance and frighten people away.

 Under normal conditions, they only bloomed in the fall.
 Since it was mid-spring, they shouldn’t have been growing at all, but I’d worked out a regimen for the carnivorous plants to keep them thriving year-round.
 They were among the smartest species in all of Paxia, our planet, and made excellent guards.
 If one earned their loyalty, they wouldn’t hesitate to defend them.
 I tended mine like they were my children.